Sega AM3: Sega Rosso

 According to Hisao Oguchi, Mizuguchi and Sasaki had departed AM3 with the team of Sega Rally Championship.
 AM Annex was rebranded as AM12 by September 1998, and AM5 in 1999.
 The AM5 designation was previously used for a team that designed large attractions for Sega's arcades and indoor amusement parks.
 Mizuguchi later chose to leave Sasaki after being granted his own department as CS4, later AM9, and even later United Game Artists.
 Sasaki became head of AM5, while the AM8 designation went to Sonic Team.
 As the smallest AM department with a staff between 40 and 50 employees, most of Sasaki's staff came from Namco, where Sasaki himself had a role in the development of the Ridge Racer series.
 AM5 developed Star Wars: Racer Arcade and released it by July 2000.

 When the studios were separated from Sega, Sasaki chose the name "Sega Rosso" to have a "hotter" image than the "cool" blue color of Sega, and he liked the combination of Sega with the Italian word for red.
-Sega Rosso's next three games were NASCAR Arcade and Cosmic Smash.
+Sega Rosso's next games were NASCAR Arcade and Cosmic Smash.
 Sasaki expressed a desire to work on both arcade and Dreamcast games, as the arcade industry was struggling.
 Sega Rosso would also work on the Initial D Arcade Stage series before being merged with Hitmaker in 2003.